IARCbioinfo/SBG-CGC_course2018/README.md

 - Find on which TCGA data you want to run it.
 - Try to run it locally if possible.
 - Build a Docker container and try to run the analysis in the container.
-- Create a Dockerfile and host it on this github repository in your project folder
+- Create a Dockerfile and host it on this github repository in your project folder.
 - Create an associated automated build on Docker Hub in the [iarcbioinfo organization](https://hub.docker.com/u/iarcbioinfo/).
-See this example to specify the [folder of your Dockerfile](https://hub.docker.com/r/iarcbioinfo/sbg-cgc_course2018_project3/~/settings/automated-builds/)
+See this example to specify the [folder of your Dockerfile](https://hub.docker.com/r/iarcbioinfo/sbg-cgc_course2018_project3/~/settings/automated-builds/).
 - Create a project on the CGC.
 - Add the TCGA data files you will need in your project.
 - Create an App on the CGC that is using your docker container hosted on Docker Hub (use the web interface or write your own CWL code).